Baijing0817/LiteReality-Agent/README.md

 - `room_preview/Room.blend` — the same room as a Blender scene
 - `room/` — define the entire room here

-Publish also renders the room from the capture's own ARKit poses and sets each render beside the real photo taken there, under `realism_authoring/compare/` — the check on whether this is *that* room rather than merely a plausible one.
-It costs a few minutes; `--compare-frames 0` skips it.

 ## Development

 Safe local verification is limited to static checks, offline unit tests, CLI parsing, and package